-Polio (poliomyelitis) is a highly infectious disease caused by a virus.
-It invades the nervous system and can cause irreversible paralysis in a matter of hours.
+Polio (poliomyelitis) is a highly infectious viral disease.
+The poliovirus invades the nervous system and can cause irreversible paralysis in a matter of hours.
 Polio is spread through person-to-person contact.
 When a child is infected with wild poliovirus, the virus enters the body through the mouth and multiplies in the intestine.
 It is then shed into the environment through the faeces where it can spread rapidly through a community, especially in situations of poor hygiene and sanitation.
 If a sufficient number of children are fully immunized against polio, the virus is unable to find susceptible children to infect, and dies out.

 Most infected people (90%) have no symptoms or very mild symptoms and usually go unrecognized.
 In others, initial symptoms include fever, fatigue, headache, vomiting, stiffness in the neck and pain in the limbs.